Step into the Gap

 In partnership with our UK placements we offer opportunities for 18-30 year olds to gain experience, develop leadership skills and spend a year in the service of others.
 This allows them to inspire a generation of people to act for the poorest and most marginalised.

 Why not do your Catholic Gap year with CAFOD?
-Applications for September 2021 are now open.
+Applications for September 2021 are now closed.

 By being in either a retreat centre, university chaplaincy or school chaplaincy you can volunteer as part of a programme which works alongside the Catholic community and others to bring about a more just world.
 This programme includes a visit to CAFOD partners and the communities we work with overseas.

 Download full details about the UK 2021-22 placements.

 Tell me more about Step into the Gap